zhangwei03020915/abp/docs/en/Community-Articles/2024-12-01-OpenAI-Integration/POST.md

 ## Creating a Sample Page

-To demonstrate the use of OpenAI API, let's create a page named `Sample` in the `Acme.OpenAIIntegration.Web` project.
+To demonstrate the use of OpenAI API, let's create a page named `Sample` in the `Acme.OpenAIIntegration.Web` project:

-1. Create a `Sample` folder under the `Pages` folder of the `Acme.OpenAIIntegration.Web` project.
+Create a `Sample` folder under the `Pages` folder of the `Acme.OpenAIIntegration.Web` project.
 Add a new Razor Page by right-clicking the `Sample` folder then selecting `Add > Razor Page`.
 Name it `Index`.

 Open the `Index.cshtml` and change the whole content as shown below: